History of York: Prehistoric settlement

 Archaeological evidence suggests that people were settled in the region of York between 8000 and 7000 BC, although it is not known if these were permanent or temporary settlements.
 Polished stone axes indicate the presence of people during the Neolithic period in the area where the city of York is now, especially on the south-west bank of the River Ouse, just outside the city centre near where Scarborough Bridge is now.
+A small lithic assemblage dating to the Neolithic was found during excavations on Wetherby Road.
 Evidence for people continues into the Bronze Age with a hoard of flint tools and weapons found by Holgate Beck between the railway and the River Ouse, burials and bronzes found on both sides of the River Ouse and a beaker vessel found in Bootham.
+2018 excavations also uncovered a pit with a radiocarbon date to the Bronze Age, from which a rubber-stone for a saddle quern was recovered.

 Iron Age burials have been found near the area on the south-west bank of the Ouse where the concentration of Neolithic axes was found.

+At the time, the area around York was pastoral with open ground or grassland subdivided by ditched enclosures and hedgerows.

-Few other finds from this period have been found in York itself, but evidence of a late Iron Age farmstead has been uncovered at Lingcroft Farm 3 mi away at Naburn.
+Evidence of a late Iron Age farmstead has been uncovered at Lingcroft Farm 3 mi away at Naburn.